 How Career Storytelling Sets You Apart, Especially in Mission-Driven Fields

-Let’s be honest: most resumes look the same after a while.
+Let's be honest: most resumes look the same after a while.
 Titles, bullet points, and responsibilities all start to blur together.
-But in mission-driven work–education, nonprofits, advocacy–there’s one thing that can help you stand out every time.
+But in mission-driven work like education, nonprofits, and advocacy, there's one thing that can help you stand out every time.

 Your story.